geoba58

 2024

-George Baravdish, Gabriel Eilertsen, Rym Jaroudi, Tomas Johansson, Lukáš Malý, Jonas Unger (2024) A Hybrid Sobolev Gradient Method for Learning NODEs Operations Research Forum, Vol. 5, p.
-1-39, Article 91 (Article in journal) Continue to DOI
+George Baravdish, Gabriel Eilertsen, Rym Jaroudi, Tomas Johansson, Lukáš Malý, Jonas Unger (2024) A Hybrid Sobolev Gradient Method for Learning NODEs Operations Research Forum, Vol. 5, Article 91 (Article in journal) Continue to DOI

 George Baravdish, Tomas Johansson, Lukáš Malý, Olof Svensson (2024) Brain Tumour Evolution Backwards in Time via Reaction-Diffusion Models and Sobolev Regularisation Modelling and Computational Approaches for Multi-scale Phenomena in Cancer Research: From Cancer Evolution to Cancer Treatment (Chapter in book) Continue to DOI